The Persona Carl Jung

 The persona becomes dangerous when one allows their persona to dominate their actual personality.

 This is clearly identifiable at the group level.
-When a person over identifies with their persona they run the risk of losing touch with their base personality and can therefore become malleable to whatever expectations their social group sets upon them.
+When a person over identifies with their persona they run the risk of losing touch with their base personality.
+Therefore become malleable to whatever expectations their social group sets upon them.

-Since the persona is defined through the lens of fitting into society, the dangers of the persona become clear when you consider how foldable an individual separated from there personality is.
+Since the persona is defined through the lens of fitting into society, the dangers of the persona become clear when you consider how foldable an individual separated from their personality is.

-This partly explains the historical repition of group conformoity where the group becomes more important than the individual.
+This partly explains the historical repetition of group conformity where the group becomes more important than the individual.